Noktec/Strachlyde-EEE-Beamer-Template/README.md

-##Unofficial Bearmer Template for Strathclyde University of Glasgow##
+##Unofficial Bearmer Template for the University of Strathclyde Glasgow##

 Keep the .sty file at the root of the folder.